Odilf/odilf.com/src/routes/about/about.md

 # All around

 I was born in Greece but I've lived all over the place.
 I spent 2 years in Greece, 3 in Belgium, but most of my life I've lived in Spain.
 I moved to the Netherlands when I turned 18 to study Computer Science at TUDelft.

+# Why "Odilf"?

+I came up with the username "Odilf" in primary schoold when creating my Club Penguin account (good times).
+"Odi" is the start of my name (I actually used to misspell it because it was easier for other people to write and remember Odiseas than Odysseas).
+The "l" and the "f" stand for **L**uis and Al**f**onso, which were my two closest friends at the time.

+<span class='faint'> No, it doesn't have to do with old dudes I'd like to fuck .-. </span>